OutSystems/docs-product/src/ref/errors-and-warnings/warnings/coherence-suggestion-warning.md

 :   `'Special Variable' will always be empty because 'Special List' is not specified`

 Cause
 :   You have a Combo Box widget that is not populated with generic values but the Special Variable property is set.
-This property is only necessary to gather the end-user input when generic values are displayed, i.e. the Special List property is set.
+This property is only necessary to gather the end user input when generic values are displayed, i.e. the Special List property is set.

 Recommendation
 :   Edit this Combo Box widget and delete the variable associated with the Special Variable property because this variable is ignored by Service Studio.